 Lehman Brothers (who would also front the bulk of the blame for the

 collapse, because of their focus on predatory sub prime mortgages and

 the re-packaging of these bad mortgages which were sold off to

 When all was said and done 200,000,000 people had been driven into

 poverty; 1000's lost their homes; even more lost their jobs; and entire

 economies began to collapse, forcing them to initiate austerity

-An incredibly revealing and informative documentary, damning to those
+This is an incredibly revealing and informative documentary, damning

 Add another review